 Photos of this ceremony can be found here.

 Jeremy Sharp of CRS visits UCF

 Congressional Research Service Middle East Specialist Jeremy Sharp visited UCF on April 6th and 7th.
 Sharp, a former Presidential Management Fellow and current employee of the Congressional Research Service served as a guest lecturer for two courses in the political science department–Politics of the Middle East along with Human Rights Policy.
 Sharp provided students with an overview of his job responsibilities and discussed the importance of providing non-partisan information to policy makers to better inform their policy decision-making.
-Sharp also served as a panelist for the International Relations Club’s (EVENT NAME) along with David Dumke of the PMBF program.
-The panel discussed Middle East policy in the 21st century and students asked questions regarding the current political climate in the region, US involvement in Syria, and projections for what the future may entail.
-Following the panel, Mr. Sharp participated in a luncheon with members of the IRC, fielding questions on policy decision-making and his role in informing Congress on a vast array of issues.
+Sharp also served as a panelist for the International Relations Club’s Middle East in the 21st Century Symposium along with David Dumke of the PMBF program.
+The panel discussed Middle Eastern policy in the modern age Students asked questions regarding the current political climate in the region, US involvement in Syria, and projections for what the future may entail.
+Following his panel, Mr. Sharp participated in a luncheon with members of the IRC, fielding questions on policy decision-making and his role in informing Congress on a vast array of issues.